 Halloween is always an excuse to eat candy.
-But what if you aren’t into artificially colored caramels or teeth achingly sweet confections, this is the right recipe for you.
+If you aren’t into artificially colored caramels or teeth-achingly sweet confections, this is the right recipe for you.
 My ideal Halloween includes real chocolates, peanut butter and caramel… aka, rich, fudgy and decadent.

-Last weekend was one of those delightfully relaxing weekends with not much going on- which gave me time to experiment in the kitchen.
+Last weekend was one of those delightful weekends where not much was going on.
+I had time to appreciate recipe testing.
 I spent some time with chocolate fudge and decadent caramel and salty pretzels.
 I took the time to bask in the scent of sweet sugars caramelizing and peanut butter and chocolate fusing together.
 I spent the afternoon licking peanut butter off my fingers and big brown puppy eyes following my every move in hopes I’d share.

 I realized the name of these bars is a little funny.
 But how can you pin a name on something that contains so many delicious layers and flavors?
 My first idea was: “mouth-watering chocolate peanut buttery fudge with silky caramel and slightly salty pretzel goodness.”
 But trust me when I say they live up to that description.